mpethamotaung/Image-Processing/README.md

 # Image Processing README

 This Django application handles image file uploads.
 Uploaded images are processed.
-The center-most pixel of each image is extracted and displayed along with its details.
+The center-most pixel of each image is extracted and displayed along with its hex value.

 ![image alt](https://github.com/mpethamotaung/Image-Processing/blob/0ae575db153d1a3a3fbdab61d73e8b071259f211/Pixel%20Extractor.png)